TV5 (Philippine TV network): ABC-MPB Primedia partnership (2008–2010)

-In March 2008, "Tony boy" Cojuangco announced a partnership between ABC and MPB Primedia Inc., a local company backed by Media Prima Berhad of Malaysia.
+In March 2008, Cojuangco announced a partnership between ABC and MPB Primedia Inc., a local company backed by Media Prima Berhad of Malaysia.
 The partnership was a long-term strategy to enhance ABC's competitiveness in the network wars between ABS-CBN and GMA.
 MPB Primedia Inc. was established as an asset for Media Prima's proposed private equity fund to invest in media companies in Southeast Asia.
 Under the agreement, MPB Primedia Inc. produced and sourced entertainment programs, while ABC would continue to be responsible for news programming and station operations.
-MPB Primedia was granted rights to schedule and manage sales of ABC-5's airtime.
+In addition, MPB Primedia was granted rights to schedule and manage sales of ABC-5's airtime.
 Christopher Sy was appointed CEO of MPB Primedia, Inc., but resigned in January 2009 due to reported differences in management style.

 ABC aired its final broadcast at around 22:00 PST on August 8, 2008, with its late-night newscast Sentro as the last program.
-A countdown to the Network's relaunch followed until 19:00 PST the next day when it officially rebranded as TV5.
-The Network retained its alternative programming line-up but aimed to cater to "Progressive Pinoys, including those 'young at heart to market classes C and D. TV5 unveiled its upgraded 120-kilowatt state-of-the-art stereo TV transmitter.
+A countdown to the Network's relaunch followed until 19:00 PST the next day when it officially rebranded as TV5; the TV5 brand was also used as the trade name of MPB Primedia in press releases and station notices, while ABC retained its trade name after the relaunch.
+The network retained its alternative programming line-up but aimed to cater to "Progressive Pinoys, including those 'young at heart to market classes C and D. TV5 also unveiled an upgraded 120-kilowatt stereo TV transmitter.
 Some ABC programs, such as Shall We Dance, Nick on TV5, Kerygma TV, Light Talk, and Sunday TV Mass, were carried over to TV5's line-up.
-The TV5 Ani'MEGA, a programming block focused on Japanese anime series, was launched on the network.
+The TV5 AniMEGA, a programming block focused on Japanese anime series, was launched on the network.

 Under the new management, TV5's audience share increased from 1.9% in the second quarter of 2008 (before the rebranding) to 11.1% in September 2009.
-That same month, TV5 began airing two hours of content from Singaporean broadcaster MediaCorp, mainly its Mandarin dramas and English sitcoms, dubbed in the Filipino language.
+That same month, TV5 began airing two hours of Singaporean content produced by MediaCorp's studios division, mainly its Mandarin dramas and English sitcoms, dubbed in Filipino, such as The Little Nyonya starring Jeanette Aw, Under One Roof starring Vernetta Lopez, Moses Lim and Daisy Irani Subaiah, and Phua Chu Kang Pte Ltd starring Gurmit Singh and Irene Ang.

+TV5 continued its partnership with the Family Rosary Crusade, which produced Holy Week specials including Ang Pitong Hapis ni Maria (2009), a Black Saturday special hosted by Father Erick Santos, Buhay ni Kristo (2012), and Sugo and Unos (2014).
+Its spin-off program Family Matters aired from 2010 to 2016.